NVIDIA/Fuser/doc/dev/visibility.md

 succeeds then you were likely correct.
 However to *guarantee* that everything is setup properly, ensure `python3 -c "import nvfuser"` has an exit code of 0 and prints nothing.

+### Should I mark my new method or class as `NVF_API`?

+Your default answer should be "no".
+If a client is trying to use your new symbol and they see undefined symbol errors, then you should go back and mark it public.

+Due to the way our library is designed to be used, this happens rarely.
+Most users are going through the Python API, and if something is only accessed through Python then there should not be a need to mark it public.